- AWE – Association of Women Educators

 The Brisbane Women’s Club is a centre for Brisbane and Queensland women to exercise progressive leadership around issues of public importance for women, to support projects and organisations aimed at improving the lives of women, and to mentor and guide younger women to achieve equal participation in the social, cultural, political and economic arenas of Australian life.
 The Club aims to bring together a diverse group of professional women in Brisbane and South East Queensland.
 Being a part of Brisbane Women’s Club is an opportunity to actively get involved in activities and events which have benefits for women and which are of great interest to Brisbane Women’s Club members, to extend professional and personal networks with like-minded women, and to be part of an organisation that speaks out on behalf of women.

-Council member representative: Laura Bos
+Council member representative: Robyn Harris

 - The Women’s Investment Club